ta-web-paris/lab-vue-discogs/README.md

 ?
 Author - (use the default answer)
 ?
 Vue build - Standalone
 ?
 Install vue-router? - Yes
 ?
-Use ESLint to lint your code? - Yes
+Use ESLint to lint your code? - No
-?
-Pick an ESLint preset - No
 ?
 Setup unit tests with Karma + Mocha? - No
 ?
 Setup e2e tests with Nightwatch? - No
 ```